 3.1.
 Underlying net description

-Underlying net is the net of centroids of structural units; the edges of the net represent the links between the units.
-Underlying net describes the topology of a particular representation of a crystal structure; the representation is complete if the underlying net coincides with the initial structure, and partial in the opposite case.
-For example, diamond and SiO2 (cristobalite) can be represented by the same underlying net dia, however for diamond this net is complete, but for cristobalite it is partial since the oxygen atoms are considered as bridges (links) between silicon atoms.
-All topological data in the TOPOL category describe one of possible (complete or partial) topological representations of the crystal structure given in the form of a periodic net.
+The underlying net is the net of centroids of structural units.
+The edges of the net represent the links between these units.
+The underlying net describes the topology of a particular representation of a crystal structure.
+This representation is said to be complete if the underlying net coincides with the initial structure, and partial if not.
+For example, diamond and SiO2 (cristobalite) can be represented by the same underlying net dia.
+For diamond, this net is complete, because all the bonding we would normally associate with the diamond structure are represented.
+But for cristobalite, dia is only a partial net, since it only represents the silicon atoms.
+The oxygen atoms can be considered to be bridges (links) between silicon atoms, but those links are not represented by the dia net.

+TOPOL_REPRES_NODE, TOPOL_LINK, and TOPOL_REPRES_EDGE

+All topological data in the TOPOL category describe one of severalpossible (complete or partial) topological representations of the crystal structure given in the form of a periodic net.
 The nodes of this net either coincide with the atoms or correspond to the centers of building units, if the initial crystal structure was properly simplified (Alexandrov et al. 2011; Bonneau et al. 2018; Shevchenko & Blatov, 2021).
+These three categories describe the connectivity of the underlying net.

+TOPOL_REPRES_NODE

-This means that in general the nodes of the underlying net and the crystal topology as a whole should be considered separately of the atoms.
-Thus, a special category, TOPOL_REPRES, is introduced, which describes a particular topological representation.
-The category TOPOL_REPRES_NODE specifies the nodes of the underlying net and contains the following items, which describe the node site, composition and topology:
+In general, the nodes of the underlying net and the crystal topology as a whole should be considered independently of the atoms.
+The category TOPOL_REPRES describes the particular topological representation being described in the CIF file.
+The category TOPOL_REPRES_NODE specifies the nodes of the underlying net and contains the following items, which describe the node site, composition and topology.
+In this document, bullet () indicates a category key, and arrow () indicates a reference to a parent data item having that same value:

 node site

+_topol_repres_node.label

 _topol_repres_node.atom_label

 _atom_site_label

-_topol_repres_node.label

 _topol_repres_node.fract_x

 _topol_repres_node.fract_y